Year 1700-1799

 In the meantime, Tsar Peter had embarked on a military reform plan to improve the quality of the Russian army.
 Especially the development of the artillery was emphasised.
 In the last days of 1707 King Karl crossed the frozen Weichsel River, and began advancing into Ukraine with his 77,400 man strong army.
 Already 28 January 1708 Karl together with an advanced group of 600 men crossed Njemen River and took the city Grodno.
 Shortly after this all hostilities were stopped, as both armies went into winter quarters.

-The very low temperatures during the winter 1708-1709 had taken their toll on the Swedish soldiers.
+The extremely low temperatures characterizing the winter 1708-1709 had taken their toll on the Swedish soldiers.
 When the Swedish army finally began its siege of Poltava 1 May 1709, Karl has lost most of his army without any big battles being fought.
 In June Tsar Peter began concentrating an army shortly north of Poltava.
 Karl had to face this treat, but following the hard winter he was only able to muster about 12,000 men for the attack.
 The attack was launched 28 June 1709, but was affected by some tactical confusion on the Swedish side.
-After some initial successes, the Swedish army was defeated thoroughly by the much larger Russian army, mainly due to its numerical superiority, and partly because of the now very strong Russian artillery.
+After some initial successes, the Swedish army was defeated thoroughly by the much larger Russian army, mainly due to its numerical superiority, and partly because of the now very strong and efficient Russian artillery.
 A catastrophic retreat followed to the Dnieper River, where what was left of the Swedish army had to surrender.

 By this, the battle at Poltava represented a climatic induced turning point for both Sweden and Russia.
 Sweden never regained its former military might, while Russia was beginning to emerge as a European superpower.